 Payback.
 Since these do not adequately take into account all the factors relevant to an evaluation, they are not dealt with in this standard.

-Another source of difficulty in comparing cash flows at different future points in time arises from changing price levels, both general and specific.
+6.1.5 Another source of difficulty in comparing cash flows at different future points in time arises from changing price levels, both general and specific.
 However, in many cases relative values, when viewed over the lifetime of a project, may be assumed to be reasonably constant.
 In practical terms the selling prices of products can be expected to remain in roughly the same ratio to the prices of labour and materials, all changing proportionately -to the changes in value of the currency.
 Owing to the impossibility of predicting future inflation, it is normal to assume a constancy of value in economic assessments, that is to assume no inflation at all will take place and the relative cash values of materials and services as well as selling cycle of the project.
-Assessments made on this basis are normally termed as being on a constant price basis, for example, All values in terms of January 20XX prices.
+Assessments made on this basis are normally termed as being on a constant price basis, for example, all values in terms of January 20XX prices.

-Where, however, a particular service, Iabour need or material is expected to change in price in real terms, that is its price is expected to rise faster or slower than the general price level, this should be taken into account.
+6.1.6 Where, however, a particular service, labour need or material is expected to change in price in real terms, that is its price is expected to rise faster or slower than the general price level, this should be taken into account.
 In such circumstances, when using constant prices, one should nevertheless calculate the variations in terms of the expected rates of relative change in real value and not in terms of price.
 A similar consideration may have to be made regarding the rate of interest to be used in discounting future cash flows. if comparative assessments are carried out in constant price terms the rate of interest to be used in discounting future cash flows should also reflect changes in value rather than prices.
 When comparative assessments are carried out in constant price terms the rate to be used in discounting future cash flows should not necessarily be taken as the current rate of interest which contains an element to compensate for the current inflation rate.

-The above considerations are common to all economic appraisals and assessments.
+6.1.7 The above considerations are common to all economic appraisals and assessments.
 In consideration of the total costs and benefits of a project over its life, especially those arising before commitment to the project is made, several approaches may be used in presenting, in a summarized form, the overall results of the appraisal.